-The beautiful building of Glassware & Ceramic Museum is the mansion housing glass wares and ceramics that was originally ordered to be built as the personal residence of a politician named Ahmad Qavam in the early 1920s.
+The beautiful building of Glassware & Ceramic Museum is the mansion housing glass wares and ceramics that were originally ordered to be built as the personal residence of a politician named Ahmad Qavam in the early 1920s.

-The building was occupied by him as residence and office up to 1953 when it was sold to the Egyptian embassy.
+The building was occupied by him as a residence and office up to 1953 when it was sold to the Egyptian embassy.
 Eventually, in 1976, it was converted into a museum following some repairs and changes.

 The objects exhibited in this museum, which is also called Abgineh Museum, belong to a span of time beginning from the pre-Islam period up to contemporary Iran.